Natasha N. Jones

 Natasha N. Jones is a technical communication scholar and co-author of the book Technical Communication after the Social Justice Turn: Building Coalitions for Action (winner of the 2021 CCCC Best Book in Technical or Scientific Communication).
 Her research interests include social justice, narrative, and technical communication pedagogy.
 She holds herself especially accountable to Black women and femmes and systemically marginalized communities.
 She strives to always center the narratives and experiences of those at the margins in her scholarship.
-Her work has been published in a number of journals including, Technical Communication Quarterly, the Journal of Technical Writing and Communication, the Journal of Business and Technical Communication, and Rhetoric, Professional Communication, and Globalization.
-She has received national recognition for her work, being awarded the CCCC Best Article in Technical and Scientific Communication and the Nell Ann Pickett Award for best article.
-She currently serves as the Vice President for the Association of Teachers of Technical Writing (ATTW).
+Her work has been published in several journals including, Technical Communication Quarterly, the Journal of Technical Writing and Communication, and the Journal of Business and Technical Communication.
+She has received national recognition for her work, being awarded the CCCC Best Article in Technical and Scientific Communication (2020, 2018, and 2014) and the Nell Ann Pickett Award (2017).
+She currently serves as the President for the Association of Teachers of Technical Writing (ATTW).
 Outside of her academic work, she finds joy in poetry and plants and all things horror/sci-fi.

 BA in Print Journalism, Georgia State University

 MA in Technical and Professional Communication, Auburn University

 PhD in Technical Communication/Human-Centered Design & Engineering, University of Washington